tarantool/tarantool/changelogs/unreleased/gh-8463-crash-on-create-function.md

 ## bugfix/box

-* Fixed a crash on unknown function option (gh-8463).
+* Fixed a crash on an unknown option of the function (gh-8463).